Plumbing service

 If reducing carbon footprint and utility bills are priorities, invest in high-efficiency options.
 Energy Star certified models use 10-50% less energy.
 Consider payback period—typically 3-7 years for efficient upgrades.

 Warranty length indicates manufacturer confidence.
 Residential warranties range 3-12 years for tanks, 10-15 years for tankless.
-Longer warranties cost more upfront but provide peace of mind.
+Longer warranties cost more upfront but can reduce surprise repair costs.
 Extended warranties available.

 Proper sizing is critical for comfort and efficiency.
 An undersized heater leaves you with cold showers; an oversized one wastes energy and money.